 In March of 2005, Rabbi Berk assumed the position of Hillel Rabbi at Vanderbilt University, but finding she missed participating in a congregational community, she left to join the clergy team at Temple Ohabai Sholom, as Director of Congregational Enrichment.
-It was a good move: the congregational setting was where she felt most at home.
 When the opportunity to serve as Rabbi of her own community in New Orleans opened up, she knew it was the right city and the right time.

 Rabbi Berk is honored to serve as the Rabbi of Touro Synagogue.
 “The complexity and texture of the New Orleans landscape illuminates the elemental beauty of the Touro community.
 The fact that Touro is a 180-year-old synagogue belies its strong desire for innovation and growth.
 The professional team and congregational leaders embody passion for this community – within the walls of the congregation and beyond.
 Resilience, interconnectedness, and strength are the core of this distinctive place.”
 Rabbi welcomes conversation about the uniqueness of this community.